Study Abroad & International Affairs

 Hover to see where First Trip scholars have traveled!
 (Updated bi-weekly)

 We are a dedicated team of global scholars and higher education professionals who understand the value an international experience brings to the lives of college students.
 Our team members are passionate advocates of equal opportunity, international travel, world citizenship, and cultural exchange.

 First Trip promotes global citizenship by conducting globalized programs, and awarding study abroad scholarships to students at accredited colleges and universities throughout the United States.
 Scholarship awards are available for students traveling abroad for the first time to eligible destinations.

-By making international travel and programing more accessible and inclusive, we aim to inspire life-long global citizenship and the pursuit of international careers.
+By making international travel and programs more inclusive and accessible, we aim to inspire life-long global citizenship and the pursuit of international careers.
 Thereby, ensuring that future generations of U.S. global professionals mirror the nation’s diverse populace and intellectual perspectives.

 Global Career Mapping

 This program is ideal for global-minded students in the earlier stages of their academic careers.
 The pathways for landing a career in international affairs typically require a host of prerequisite college courses and professional development activity.
-We explain the fundamentals!
+In the GCM program, we explain the fundamentals!